Protection of personal data

 You have a duty to protect any personal data you collect and store.
 This means:

-• You may not collect or keep more personal data than strictly necessary
+• You are not allowed to collect or keep more personal data than strictly necessary.

 Take a look at 10 steps you can take to make your business GDPR compliant.